 - You should be in good health and in good physical condition.
 Wear lightweight clothing that is appropriate for trekking.
 Use comfortable water repellant hiking boots.
 Long pants and long sleeved shirts are appropriate.
 Bring a wide brimmed hat.
 It could get cold.
 Dress warm.

 - You should bring sun block, insect repellant, a rain poncho, and walking sticks.

 - Bring cash money in soles.
 That way can buy something if you want to.

 - Morning is the best time to visit the lagoon.
 Then you won’t chase away the exotic wildlife.

 - Finally, if you looking for a wonderful, exclusive trip to Humantay Lagoon, you could consider our Humantay Lake Tour as an option.

 Would you like to transform your way of looking at Mother Nature?
-Visit Humantay Lagoon and become captivated by the amazing mountain scenery, the crystal clear streams, the peaceful mirror-like waters, and by the exotic Andean biodiversity.
+Visit Humantay Lagoon and become captivated by the amazing mountain landscapes, the crystal clear streams, the peaceful mirror-like lagoon, and by the exotic Andean biodiversity.